 As PowerPoint gradually entered my life

-When I was a child, I was a shy little girl who couldn’t figure out computer games and didn’t like making friends online.
-So when I think back to my earliest memories of digital technology, I’m surprised to find that the first thing that comes to mind is PowerPoint.
-When I was in the second grade at the age of seven, the dark green blackboard in the classroom was suddenly split down the middle and pushed to both sides overnight, replaced by a whiteboard projecting PowerPoint slides as the new visual center of the class.
+When I was a child, I was a shy little girl who couldn’t figure out the computer games and didn’t like making friends online.
+So when I think back to my earliest memories of digital technology, I’m surprised to find that the first thing that comes to my mind is PowerPoint.
+When I was in the second grade at the age of seven, the dark green blackboard in the classroom was suddenly split down the middle and pushed to both sides overnight, replaced by a whiteboard projecting PowerPoint slides as the new visual center of the whole class.
 The first time I sat in front of a computer to make a PowerPoint presentation, I was genuinely excited.
 With a single click of the mouse, ready-made icons appeared, and the way text and images came together made me feel like I was even writing a book.
 I carefully chose every animation and aligned every corner with precision.
 And when I stood in front of the class to present my finished slides, I felt more persuasive than I had ever been before.

 Rather than being a neutral medium of presenting information, the screen is aggressive.
 It functions to filter, to screen out, to take over, rendering nonexistent whatever is outside its frame.